 Help to Buy is a government scheme first announced in the March 2013 Budget.
 It is designed to help anyone struggling to save a deposit for their first home or move up the property ladder as they have limited equity.
-There are two main elements of the Help to Buy scheme, which we will explain below:
+There are two main elements of the Help to Buy scheme, which we explain below:

 Part one: Equity Loan

 The first part of Help to Buy, launched on April 1, 2013 and available until 2020, is an Equity Loan scheme.
 It is open to both first-time buyers and homemovers – but is restricted to new-build homes.